 In the winter we struggled with poor visibility and icy road conditions, and now that summer is here it’s actually fun to get in the car and go places.
 But before you rush out the door, Stillman and Friedland want to share a few pointers for a safer summer.

-5. You may think that as an experienced driver you can handle a few drinks and still drive safely, but that’s a big risk you shouldn’t take.
+- You may think that as an experienced driver you can handle a few drinks and still drive safely, but that’s a big risk you shouldn’t take.
 Having a designated driver solves this issue.
-Here’s a video from the NHTSA, reminding everyone that buzzed driving is drunk driving:

-Stillman and Friedland wishes you a safe and happy summer!
+Stillman and Friedland wish you a safe and happy summer!

 Because we care….